jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/DNSFilter-Annual-Security-Report-2024.md

 to be a critical layer to secure in the modern tech stack.

-The FBI and Justice Department assisted in an international takedown of Qakbot malware and botnet this year, an information\-stealing malware focused on financial information that has existed since 2007\.
+The FBI and Justice Department assisted in an international takedown of Qakbot malware and botnet this year, an information-stealing malware focused on financial information that has existed since 2007.

-Meanwhile, March 2023 broke records with the high number of ransomware attacks that occurred—459 attacks, which was 91% more than the previous month and 62% more than March 2022\.
+Meanwhile, March 2023 broke records with the high number of ransomware attacks that occurred—459 attacks, which was 91% more than the previous month and 62% more than March 2022.

 In the end, more focus needs to be placed on the “how” as opposed to the “who” on either side.
 DNS can be leveraged as a threat vector, but also as a tool for analysis, root cause or otherwise.
-It can feel like a game of whack\-a\-mole for both threat hunters and cybersecurity vendors, but by focusing on the “how” these threats are initiated, we can do a better job at protecting online users—no matter where they are.
+It can feel like a game of whack-a-mole for both threat hunters and cybersecurity vendors, but by focusing on the “how” these threats are initiated, we can do a better job at protecting online users—no matter where they are.

-L E T ’ S D I G I N .
+## 2023 INDUSTRY NEWS IN REVIEW
+DNSFILTER ANNUAL SECURITY REPORT
+02
+MGM Resorts in Las Vegas, and countless others without the large name to make the news.
+However, we can also point to the adversaries on the other side of the fence, the threat actor gangs responsible for attacks on organizations (of any size) in 2023.
+As of this writing, arguably the top ransomware actors of the moment are:

+LET’S DIG IN.

+0 3
 D N S F I L T E R  A N N U A L  S E C U R I T Y  R E P O R T

-0 2

-THE YEAR IN REVIEW: REFLECTIONS
-ON LAST YEAR’S PREDICTIONS

 In last year’s report, we made a few projections about what we felt the next year would bring.
 We were spot on with some, we had a couple of pretty close observations, and a few that weren’t quite right, but